fobnail/docs/docs/building.md

 ```

 Produced binary is located in `bin/fobnail-platform-owner`, from where it can be
 moved to `PATH` or just started from there.
+Platform owner binary expects two
+files: PO certificate chain `cert_chain.pem` and private key `po_priv_key.pem`.
+For quick start both of those files can be produced using [these TL;DR
+instructions](/keys_and_certificates/#tldr-version).
+Certificate chain must
+begin with the root CA that was passed as `FOBNAIL_PO_ROOT` when building
+firmware for Token.

 #### Attester